sanchitdilipjain/enable-aws-sso/docs/index.md

 **Introduction**

-- Access management accross different AWS accounts is a complicated and painful tasks but now with AWS SSO it is much more easier and simple to handle such activities.
-In this tutorial we will focus around configuring AWS SSO to simplify user management across multiple accounts based on their roles.
+- Access management across different AWS accounts is a complicated and painful task but now with AWS SSO, it is much easier and simple to handle such activities.
+In this tutorial, we will focus on configuring AWS SSO to simplify user management across multiple accounts based on their roles.
-- This tutorial is divided into below sections
+- This tutorial is divided into sections

     1. Switch AWS SSO for your organization
     2. Configure AWS SSO permission sets